 h.
 Include your references.

 Every day, life in America is being upended by the constant threat of gun violence.
-According to Sanchez, “Approximately 100 lives are lost each day because of gun violence in the United States (US), with civilian mass shootings increasing annually.
-The gun violence rate in the US is almost 20 times higher than other comparable developed countries, and it has the most gun ownership per capita of any nation in the world.
-Understanding the causes and risk factors are paramount in understanding gun violence and reducing its incidence” (Sanchez et al., 2020, abstract).
+According to Sanchez, et al. (2020), “Approximately 100 lives are lost each day because of gun violence in the United States (US), with civilian mass shootings increasing annually.
+Gun violence in the US is almost 20 times higher than other comparable developed countries, and it has the most gun ownership per capita of any nation in the world.
+Understanding the causes and risk factors are paramount in understanding gun violence and reducing its incidence” (abstract).

 Our country is in the throes of an internal war regarding guns and gun violence, and despite national campaigns and mass shootings, gun sales continue to rise (Cassino & Bessen-Casino, 2020).
 Even with the apparent rise of violence, comprehensive policies to combat the gun violence epidemic have not been implemented or enforced successfully (Wallace et al., 2023).
 One side insists that mechanisms should be implemented to reduce access to guns.
 The other side stands firm on its position that guns are not the problem.
 Instead, people are.
 The National Rifle Association (NRA) and other pro-gun activists often invoke the familiar slogan, “Guns do not kill people; people kill people” (Braga et al., 2021, p.148).
 Nonetheless, innocent people, especially kids, are frequently the casualty of the aforesaid internal war.
 This poses the question, how did society get to a place where unease is solved by using guns and hurting innocent people (Sheehan, 2023)?
 Secondly, the question should be a call to action to determine what should be done to address the predicament we are currently in.
 Although there may not be a simple answer, there is a solution to be considered; as stated by Rebach and Bruhn, “The role of the clinical sociologist is to recognize that human problems are rooted in social systems and apply the methods of scientific sociology to examine and analyze a case” (Rebach & Bruhn, 1991, p.
 14).

-Therefore, having a group of clinical socialists help address this epidemic is a viable option.
+Therefore, clinical socialists can help address this epidemic is a viable option.
 If the gun violence issue goes unaddressed, headlines in my local paper and papers across America will continue to include statements such as the following.
-On September 8, 2024, the headline in my local paper, The Desert Sun, read: Teen arrested after violent online threats against Rancho Mirage High School.
+On September 8, 2024, the headline in my local paper, The Desert Sun, read: “Teen arrested after violent online threats against Rancho Mirage High School”.

-Threats as such are becoming common, and yet worse, too many are followed by horrific actions.
+“Threats as such are becoming common, and yet worse, too many are followed by horrific actions.
 Gun violence (GV), which includes School and other mass shootings, should not be an acceptable norm in America; however, to a certain extent, it appears that the country has grown numb or somewhat comfortable with this horrific epidemic.

 Since 1970, 1373 K-12 school gun violence incidents have injured 1403 people and killed another 728.
 These incidents have changed the education landscape (Kolbe, 2020).

 Although more than 2,000 children have been killed or injured due to school gun violence, It appears as if a growing number of Americans in leadership positions are comfortable with this heinous crisis, which may not be expressed in words that are often said following an incident, as when the leaders say something to the effect, such as “Our hearts go out to the victims and families.”
-However, the leaders' actions, or in this case, inaction, speak much louder than those well-intended yet hollow words.
+However, the ’leaders’ actions, or in this case, inaction, speak much louder than those well-intended yet hollow words.
 Now more than ever, we need societal leaders to step in and intervene with relevant policies that may make a difference.